spacelift-io/user-documentation/docs/concepts/stack/scheduling.md

 A scheduled task enables you to run a command at a specific timestamp or periodically based on the cron rules defined.

-Add a schedule with the Task type from the Scheduling section of your stack settings.
+Add a schedule with the Task type from the Scheduling section of your stack.
 After creating this schedule, a task will be triggered with the defined command (at a specific timestamp or periodically based on the cron rules defined).

 ![](../../assets/screenshots/scheduling/create_task.png)